Frequently Asked Questions about Course Selection

 The list of course offerings on the LIS web site is more reliable than the one on Cardinal Station, so look there first.
 Also, subscribe to the LIS student listserv, since we use the listserv to warn you of changes to posted schedules.

-All courses at all sites are open to everyone, as long as there's space left and you've had the prerequisites.
+All courses at all sites are open to everyone, as long as there is space left and you have had the prerequisites.
 Prerequisites for each course are listed in the official course descriptions in the course catalog.
 This is a short program - just 12 courses (10 for students with advanced degrees) - so choose wisely!

 What courses should I take?

-Also, talk to professionals who have jobs you'd like to have, and ask what courses they recommend.
+Also, talk to professionals who have jobs you would like to have, and ask what courses they recommend.
 Browse job ads too - what jobs sound interesting, and what do employers expect when they advertise these jobs?
 Check sites like Library Job Postings on the Internet or Lisjobs.com.

-Whatever you're advised, start with the four required 500-level courses (551, 553, 555, 557).
-Don't forgo an elective if it could be your only chance to take it, but please finish the core in your first 18 hours (6 courses).
+Whatever you are advised, start with the four required 500-level courses (551, 553, 555, 557).
+Do not forgo an elective if it could be your only chance to take it, but please finish the core in your first 18 hours (6 courses).
 They are a foundation for the rest of the program, and serve as prerequisites for many advanced courses.
 Check the course catalog for more advanced classes you really want to take - and take the core courses needed for those first.
 You will also need to select a Course of Study for your degree, which can help guide your course selection.

 Should I take courses on or off campus?